kedro-org/kedro/docs/source/data/data_catalog_yaml_examples.md

 ### Incorrect use of transcoding

 Transcoding is always stripped when resolving nodes order and validating pipelines for cycles.
-Thus, at the level of the pipeline datasets `my_dataframe@spark` and `my_dataframe@pandas` are treated as one `my_dataframe` dataset thought at the level of data catalog they are different as the original name (without stripping) is used.
-Therefore, it is important to avoid creating cycles and false dependencies.
+So the level of the pipeline datasets `my_dataframe@spark` and `my_dataframe@pandas` are treated as one `my_dataframe` dataset.
+Thought at the level of data catalog they are different as the original name (without stripping) is used.
+Thus, it is important to avoid creating cycles and false dependencies.
 Consider the next three examples that we recommend to avoid when using transcoding.